aimanbaga/Reverse-Vending-Machine/README.md

 # EcoTech: A Reverse Vending Machine
 ![Example Output](https://i.imgur.com/IUPy8pV.png)
-This repository contains all the source code, including the Arduino Files, object detection, and the database used in the project, Ecotech: Reverse Vending Machine.
-The Reverse Vending Machine specializes in detecting plastic bottles and aluminum cans.
-The bottles inserted are saved as credit points in the user's ID card, which can be exchanged for school supplies.
-The Reverse Vending Machine is deployed in a school setting.
+This repository contains all the source code for the Ecotech: Reverse Vending Machine project, including the Arduino files, object detection system, and database.
+The machine is designed to identify plastic bottles and aluminum cans, converting each deposited item into credit points stored on a user’s ID card.
+These points can then be redeemed for school supplies.
+The system is implemented within a school environment.

 ####
-In this project, we have utilized Raspberry Pi 4 to handle object detection, running Python scripts, particularly using the EfficientDet0 model.
-It is connected to Arduino Mega which handles the dispensing of rewards, gathering user data, and displaying information.
-To send and retrieve data from the database, An ESP8266 was used, which is connected to the Arduino Mega, which communicates using Serial Communication.
+In this project, we use a Raspberry Pi 4 to perform object detection and run Python scripts, specifically leveraging the EfficientDet0 model.
+The Raspberry Pi communicates with an Arduino Mega, which manages reward dispensing, user data collection, and display functions.
+To send and retrieve information from the database, an ESP8266 module is connected to the Arduino Mega, enabling Serial Communication for seamless data transfer.

 ####
 Hardware Used: